baldikacti/chienlab-proteinfold/README.md

 This pipeline is in active development.
 All versions will be tagged with a version number, so you can use the `nextflow run -r <version>` to use specific versions of the pipeline.

 This pipeline is meant for the [Unity HPC](https://unity.rc.umass.edu/index.php) cluster users using [Slurm](https://slurm.schedmd.com/documentation.html) scheduler.
 It can be adjusted to run locally or other schedulers relatively easily.
-The pipeline is inspired by several other open source projects like [nf-core/proteinfold](https://github.com/nf-core/proteinfold), and [LazyAF](https://github.com/ThomasCMcLean/LazyAF).
+The pipeline is inspired by several other open source projects like [nf-core/proteinfold](https://github.com/nf-core/proteinfold), and[AlphaPulldown](https://github.com/KosinskiLab/AlphaPulldown).

 # Usage

 1. Download Proteome `tsv` file for your organism of interest from Uniprot.
+(Optional)
     - Navigate to `https://www.uniprot.org/`
     - Select `Proteomes` from the the dropdown menu from left side of the search bar
     - Enter the name of your organism of interest